EPA civil rights case targets Mississippi over Jackson water

 “They have proven that they have no ability to manage the water system,” Reeves told reporters during an event at the Governor’s Mansion, according to a video of the event by WLBT-TV.

-Melissa Payne, a city spokesperson, said Lumumba would not respond to the governor's statements.

 In a federal complaint Sept.
-27, the NAACP said Mississippi officials “all but assured” a drinking water calamity by depriving Jackson of badly needed funds to upgrade its infrastructure.
-The organization asked the EPA to investigate the state’s alleged pattern of steering money to majority-white communities with less need.
+27, the NAACP said Mississippi officials “all but assured” a drinking water calamity in Jackson by depriving the state’s majority-Black capital city of badly needed funds to upgrade its infrastructure.
+The organization asked the EPA to investigate the state’s alleged pattern of steering money to white communities with less need.

-The group said the state’s refusal to fund improvements in Jackson culminated in the near-total collapse of the water system in late August.
-Over 25 years, Jackson received funds from an important federal program only three times, the NAACP said.
-When Jackson tried to fund improvements itself, those efforts were repeatedly blocked by state political leaders, according to the complaint.
+The group said the state’s refusal to fund improvements in Jackson culminated in late August when the water system suffered a near-total collapse after a heavy rainstorm.
+Over 25 years, it said, Jackson received funds from an important federal program only three times.
+When Jackson tried to fund improvements itself, those efforts were repeatedly blocked by Mississippi state political leaders, according to the complaint.

 Reeves said Thursday that the state has bought chemicals and hired workers for the water plant since he declared the emergency, after the city failed to do both of those things.